philipahNOV/maze-2025/README_NEW.md

 ## <a id="introduction"></a>Introduction

-This autonomous maze solver represents the culmination of NOV's 2025 robotics project, integrating computer vision, pathfinding algorithms, and precision motor control into a cohesive system.
+This autonomous maze solver represents NOV's 2025 robotics project, integrating computer vision, pathfinding algorithms, and precision motor control into a complete system.
 The project demonstrates practical applications of machine learning inference, real-time control systems, and distributed computing across multiple embedded devices.
 The system processes live camera feeds at high framerates using GPU-accelerated deep learning models, computes optimal navigation paths in real-time, and executes precise mechanical movements to achieve sub-second maze completion times.
 The modular architecture allows for easy adaptation to different maze configurations and provides both autonomous operation and interactive gameplay modes.

 ---